|The fiscal paradox - a note

 Fiscal policy covers mutually contradictory elements:

-- 1. Taxation and levies, the means of raising government revenue, have a role of collecting sufficient money to pay for desired government services
+- 1. Taxation and levies, the means of raising government revenue, have a role of collecting sufficient money to pay for desired government expenditures and services

 - 2. Taxation doubles up as a means of improving the distribution of disposable incomes on the basis of progressive taxation